NYC Thanksgiving forecast: Rain expected for parade, then winter-like chill moves in

-Rain is headed our way on Thanksgiving.
-And it is sorely needed, but the timing is less than ideal.
-Whether you plan on flying, driving, or staying at home for the holiday, it could be raining on your parade in more ways than one.
+It was a soggy Thanksgiving.
+And while it was very much needed, the timing was not ideal.

-Rain arrives early Thursday morning.
-Anyone participating in a Turkey Trot race can expect a soggy and chilly run.
-You’ll want to layer up to stay warm; top it off with a waterproof jacket and a brimmed hat.
+But there’s going to be no way around it: it will feel raw this Black Friday and weekend.
+So if you plan on heading out to take advantage of those shopping deals, make sure to bundle up

-But there’s going to be no way around it: it will feel raw.
+Farther north and west, temperatures were cold enough on Thursday for snow, so much so that a Winter Storm Watch was in effect through Thursday evening for Sullivan and western Ulster County.

 Get Tri-state area news delivered to your inbox.
 Sign up for NBC New York's News Headlines newsletter.